marcin-sielski/computer-pointer-controller/README.md

 The goal of following benchmark tests is to find out the best parameters that leads to the shortest inference time for the single loop.

-1. Benchmark with default parameters (reference)
+1. Benchmark with use of default parameters (reference)

     ```bash
    $ ./control_pointer_with_image.sh -p